skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 - Chronicler Norvus

-Thul Marblade took the Elven lands of Mt.
-Fiore, destroyed the Elves that dwelt therein, and renamed it Khelberg.
+Thul Marblade took the elven lands of Mt.
+Fiore, destroyed the elves that dwelt therein, and renamed it Khelberg.
 Once all was under his dominion, he sought the depths of the mountain.

-Yet the Spirit of the Mountain, sometimes called Fiore, did not forget the Elves, and greatly lamented their loss.
+Yet the Spirit of the Mountain, sometimes called Fiore, did not forget the elves, and greatly lamented their loss.
 So furious was the spirit of Fiore that it decided that none of the plunderers would have the wealth they sought.
-So it was that the mountain resisted the Dwarves, and fought against them as they dug.
+So it was that the mountain resisted the dwarves, and fought against them as they dug.

-The Dwarves found that each new shaft led only to trouble or death.
+The dwarves found that each new shaft led only to trouble or death.
 Some caved in or flooded, others gave way suddenly, dropping the diggers into bottomless black holes.
 Still others issued forth molten rock which flowed from the holes like blood, filling them in and killing many miners.

-Despite their masterful skills at digging and the making of mines, the Dwarves were defeated at every attempt.
+Despite their masterful skills at digging and the making of mines, the dwarves were defeated at every attempt.
 Many perished, and they were dismayed, saying that they should leave the mountain be and seek treasure where it may be less plentiful yet more easily obtained.
 They grew to fear the mountain, and dared not walk on the slopes at night when the land was restless and treacherous.

 But Marblade was stubborn and would not turn away.
 He perceived the Spirit and sought to contain it.
-He sent word to the many Dwarf-clans, calling for the greatest wielders of magic and those with the knowledge of the arcane, that they should come to Mt.
+He sent word to the many dwarf-clans, calling for the greatest wielders of magic and those with the knowledge of the arcane, that they should come to Mt.
 Khelberg and aid him in his war against Fiore.
-In exchange he offered all the gems that the Dwarves had managed to wrest from the mines.
+In exchange he offered all the gems that the dwarves had managed to wrest from the mines.
 Many answered his call.

 They met at the slopes of Khel Toten to gather their power together, and bind the Spirit of the Mountain.
 Using both strength and sorcery, both pick axe and spell-book, they drove a single deep shaft into the heart of the mountain.
-The battle was terrible and numerous Dwarves were killed in the making of it, but at last Marblade arrived in the lowest depths of the Earth, and there he cast the great binding-spell to forever contain Fiore.
+The battle was terrible and numerous dwarves were killed in the making of it, but at last Marblade arrived in the lowest depths of the Earth, and there he cast the great binding-spell to forever contain Fiore.